koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 ..and informs him that she will start right away.

 ### Simplifying the Change Management System
-Bill, Patty and Wes meet in the afternoon and Patty shares her findings: There are too many projects with priotiries unknown, people are gettig interrupted with frequent outages and procedures are being overridden.
-There also exists the problem of IT people not being able to get the work done that is in their hands.
+Bill, Patty and Wes meet in the afternoon.
+There are too many projects with priotiries unknown, people are gettig interrupted with frequent outages and procedures are being overridden.

 Wes jumps in..

 > We'll need to hire seven people.
 It'll take time to find these people and then another six to twelve months before they're fully productive.

 The next meeting is the CAB meeting.
-There are fourteen people in the meeting this time, most of the technical leads are attending.
+There are fourteen people in the meeting this time with technical leads attending.

-Bill summarises the purpose of the meeting: _We need to tighten up our change controls, and as managers and technical leads, we must figure out how_.
+Purpose of the meeting is _to tighten up our change controls, and as managers and technical leads, we must figure out how_.

 Technical leads repeat the problems with the Change Management Tool, it is too cumbersome to use.
 Bill understands that expecting the current Change Management Tool to be used is impossible, and comes up with a very basic request:

 > I want each group to write down every change they're planning, one change per index card.
 I want three pieces of information: who is planning the change, the system being changed, and a one-sentence summary.
 >
 > I've drawn a calendar on the whiteboard where we will eventually post approved changes according to their scheduled implementation.

 ### Definition of a Change
 One of the leads holds up a card he has filled in and starts reading it: